sillycowvalley/Hopper/README.md

 - support for remote word-level debugging in the debugger
 2. A second Hopper client to support more than just Windows (probably Raspberry Pi next)
 3. Some utility libraries to make it easier to support retro game development on microcontrollers
-4. Revisit TinyHopper (minimal runtime with no reference types or GC) to support non-Hopper languages
+4. Revisit TinyHopper (minimal runtime with no reference types or GC) to support non-Hopper languages, run on 6507 (8K memory map)
+5. Hopper Python?

 Contact me for more info: BiggerTigger at sillycowvalley dot com